-These are some of the most popular questions SU Abroad receives from its newly-accepted students:
+These are some of the most popular questions Syracuse Abroad receives from its newly-accepted students:

 Will the credits I earn abroad count toward my major/degree?

 All Syracuse Abroad students receive Syracuse University credit for courses taken abroad, even when taken at host/partner universities.
 For SU students, this credit is applied toward major or elective requirements.
 Visiting students receive credits either as home-university credit or as transfer credit, and should confirm their home school policy with their study abroad adviser.

 Can I use my financial aid to study abroad?

 For SU students, financial aid is automatically applied to the Syracuse Abroad semester programs.
 Students from other schools are usually able to apply their federal financial aid to Syracuse Abroad programs, and Syracuse will work with the financial aid offices at other schools to facilitate the process.
 If you are depending on loans to study abroad, we need written confirmation of the amount you will receive as soon as you know, so we can apply this as a credit to your account.
 Students participating on summer programs are eligible for both federal and private loans and study abroad grants.